Apply and Track will be unavailable between 18:00 on Friday 6 March until 08:00 on Monday 9 March (UK time) while we make essential updates.

-Here are a few things to check with the disability coordinators and advisers at any course providers you're interested in.
+Here are a few things to check with the disability coordinators and advisers at any course providers you're interested in applying to.

 You can get contact details on course provider websites or prospectuses, or on the DSA-QAG website.